+All in all, the bacterial, climate, soil and vegetation data listed above were available for 88 plots which were used in all the core analyses presented here.
+Additionally, some analyses concerning bacterial functional dissimilarity were repeated for 177 plots for which data on N-related functions and abiotic and biotic environment were available, and these analyses are provided in appendices.
+These additional analyses were done to assess the robustness of our conclusions, i.e., to test if the amount of data affected the ecological interpretations drawn at least for bacterial functional dissimilarity.

-The dissimilarities among bacterial communities were calculated as Bray-Curtis dissimilarities for each pair of based on the double square root-transformed relative abundances of OTUs (for taxonomic dissimilarity) and double square root-transformed abundances of the nine N-related functional groups (for functional dissimilarity).
+The dissimilarities among bacterial communities were calculated as Bray-Curtis dissimilarities for each pair of plots based on the double square root-transformed relative abundances of OTUs (for taxonomic dissimilarity) and double square root-transformed abundances of the nine N-related functional groups (for functional dissimilarity).
 By transforming the data prior to calculating dissimilarities, more weight is given to OTUs and functional groups with low abundance which would be overlooked otherwise.
 Double square root transformation was chosen based on preliminary analyses (e.g., having the highest model performance, see below) and favoured over logarithmic transformation because it avoids the troubles of transforming zeros and resulting negative numbers.
-Nevertheless, the dissimilarity values do not drastically change depending on the transformation (Fig. obtain unique coordinates for all plots and reflect the non-zero distances among the plots of a same site.
+Nevertheless, the dissimilarity values do not drastically change depending on the transformation (Fig. S6-7).

+Abiotic and biotic dissimilarities among plots were calculated using Bray-Curtis dissimilarity.
+For abiotic dissimilarity, the eleven soil variables and three climate variables were used.
+The variables representing resources (water, C and nutrients) were log-transformed prior to deriving the dissimilarity.
+Biotic dissimilarity was calculated in two ways: (i) dissimilarity of plant species compositions, and (ii) dissimilarity of plant growth form compositions.
+For the first, we used double square root transformed biomasses per species per plot, and for the latter, double square root transformed proportional biomasses of sedges, graminoids, forbs, shrubs, legumes and cushion plants per plot.
+In addition, distances among plots were derived using the geographic coordinates of the sites (each consisting of 5 plots located 20 m from the centre of the site).
+To obtain unique coordinates for all plots and reflect the non-zero distances among the plots of a same site, we randomly added or subtracted 20 meters from y- and/or x-coordinates of the sites so that minimum distance among sites remained in 20 m.
+General relationships among taxonomic, functional and environmental dissimilarities and geographic distances among the plots were then assessed by Mantel tests.